spngbob/major-project/proposal.md

 ## NEED TO HAVES:
   - "money" collection ✔
   - permanent upgrades to be purchased
     -                                                             sprite upgrades, make them look different
-    - speed up money production
+    - speed up money production ✔
     - more money per click ✔
-  - A store to purchase the upgrades in
+  - A store to purchase the upgrades in ✔
   - a coin to click on to get money ✔
-  - noise/graphics when clicked
+  - noise/graphics when clicked ✔
   -                                                                 background music
-  - a nice background, maybe not just a plain colour? ✔
+  - a nice background, maybe not just a plain colour? ✔ // changed my mind and liked the minimalist look

 ## NICE TO HAVES:
   - restart game when you get to a certain point and start again with better original